 5. Traffic Value: Where Do You Stand?

 To dominate your niche, you need to know exactly how much your organic traffic is worth in cold, hard cash.
 Most companies are shocked to find they are sitting on $10k/month in hidden traffic potential.
-Customers searching for their solution right now that they simply haven’t claimed yet.
+Customers are searching for solutions right now, and you just haven’t claimed them yet.

 The Value Breakdown

-We don’t just count visitors, we count what those visitors would have cost you on the Ad Market (Compare with Google Ads click prices for each keyword you rank on).
+We don’t just count visitors.
+We calculate what those visitors would have cost you on the Ad Market.

 | User Acquisition | Target “Alternative to” keywords | Captures users who are unhappy with big competitors and ready to buy. | High.
 These are your most expensive clicks in Ads, now free in SEO. |